Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and

-\sec{ Data preprocessing and compression} Considering a frequency band starting from 5\,Hz, a three-hour-long BNS signal ($\sim 1.1+1.1\,\Msun$) with sampling rate of 2048\,Hz has roughly 12 million data points, \jv{far too many to be used in traditional sampling algorithms.} As the GW frequency increases during inspiral, a multibanding scheme~\cite{Vinciguerra:2017ngf, Morisaki:2021ngj}, i.e. adaptively adjusting the sampling frequency, is an effective way of reducing the data size and accelerating analyses.
+Considering a frequency band starting from 5\,Hz, a three-hour-long BNS signal ($\sim 1.1+1.1\,\Msun$) with sampling rate of 2048\,Hz has roughly 12 million data points, {far too many to be used in traditional sampling algorithms {or machine learning algorithms}.} As the GW frequency increases during inspiral, a multibanding scheme~\citep{Vinciguerra:2017ngf, Morisaki:2021ngj}, i.e. adaptively adjusting the sampling frequency, is an effective way of reducing the data size and accelerating analyses.
 We propose a novel multi-banding scheme that adaptively selects frequency nodes and resolutions, ensuring that each band's resolution is precisely tuned to the needs of BNS signals.
 In particular, we divide the full bandwidth into bands containing {roughly $N=64$ data points each}, and search from the high frequency cut-off $f_0$ (1024Hz for this work) {to lower frequencies until the first frequency $f_1$} such that

-where $\tau(f)$ is the time-to-merger function to 3.5 post-Newtonian order~\cite{Buonanno:2009zt}, and $\alpha_\mathrm{safety}=2$ is a safety factor that enlarges the effective band duration, ensuring that the frequency resolution is high enough to cope with different source parameters and the potential errors in $\tau(f)$.
+where $\tau(f)$ is the time-to-merger function to 3.5 post-Newtonian order~\citep{Buonanno:2009zt}, and $\alpha_\mathrm{safety}=2$ is a safety factor that enlarges the effective band duration, ensuring that the frequency resolution is high enough to cope with different source parameters and the potential errors in $\tau(f)$.
 The frequency resolution in the band $(f_1, f_0]$ is given by

 which corresponds to $T_0=\alpha_\mathrm{safety} \left[ \tau(f_1) - \tau(f_0) \right]$ data in the time domain.
 This process is repeated to obtain $f_2,~f_3,~\dots$ and the corresponding $\Delta f_i$, until the lower frequency bound reaches the 5\,Hz cut-off.
 This scheme reduces the 12 million data points to approximately 6000 {in 81 bands}.
-The selected frequency nodes are shown as black dots in fig.~\ref{fig:hd_waveform}.
+The selected frequency nodes are shown as black dots in Fig.~\ref{fig:hd_waveform}.